Quantum Annealing for Staff Scheduling in Educational Environments: Computational study

 \subsubsection{Generation of instances}

 This study proposes an original contribution by focusing on the Italian school context, taking as a reference case the \emph{Istituto Comprensivo di Cerisano}, located in the province of Cosenza (Calabria, Italy)\footnote{The official website of the school is available at: \url{https://www.cerisanoscuole.edu.it/}}.
-The real-world instances that reflect the organizational structure of the school network.
+The real-world instances reflect the organizational structure of the school network.
 The instance generation process was carefully designed to reproduce actual working conditions, staff characteristics, and institutional requirements.
-Below we describe the main components of the instance design: \paragraph{Sites and levels} the school network consists of three physical sites (Cerisano, Marano Marchesato and Marano Principato), each one divided into three levels (Kindergarten, Primary, and Secondary), for a total of $|S| = 9$ sites.
-Each site may operate on multiple days and shifts, with specific daily schedules. \paragraph{Collaborators} In the real case study, we consider a team of $20$ school collaborators, composed of both full-time (36 hours per week) and part-time (18 hours for week) employees.
-Among them, two collaborators (TA and TG) are part-time, each with a contractual workload of $18$ hours per week, while the remaining eighteen are full-time, each working $36$ hours per week.
+Below we describe the main components of the instance design: \paragraph{Collaborators} we consider a team of $20$ school collaborators, composed of both full-time (36 hours per week) and part-time (18 hours for week) employees.
+Among them, two collaborators (TA and TG) are part-time, while the remaining eighteen are full-time.
 The staff includes both male and female collaborators, as gender balance plays an operational role: specifically, kindergartens require the presence of at least one female collaborator.
-The female collaborators are CG, SG, DB, RB, FR, RD, TA, and TG, among whom TA and TG are the only part-time staff.
-The remaining twelve collaborators, AP, BA, BE, BG, CA, CM, CG2, MM, PG, ME, and MS, are male and all full-time.

-\paragraph{Days and shifts} the planning horizon covers the five working days of the week, i.e., $D = \{\text{Mon}, \text{Tue}, \text{Wed}, \text{Thu}, \text{Fri}\}$.
+The female collaborators are CG, SG, DB, RB, FR, RD, TA, and TG.
+The remaining twelve collaborators, AP, BA, BE, BG, CA, CM, CG2, MM, PG, ME, and MS, are male. \paragraph{Sites and levels} the school network consists of three physical sites (Cerisano, Marano Marchesato and Marano Principato), each one divided into three levels (Kindergarten, Primary, and Secondary), for a total of $|S| = 9$ sites.
+Each site may operate on multiple days and shifts, with specific daily schedules. \paragraph{Days and shifts} the planning horizon covers the five working days of the week, i.e., $D = \{\text{Mon}, \text{Tue}, \text{Wed}, \text{Thu}, \text{Fri}\}$.
 For each day, we define two nominal shifts: $T1$ (morning) and $T2$ (afternoon).
 The duration of each shift is expressed in hours and derived from the actual school timetable.
-The detailed weekly timetable for all school sites and levels, including morning ($T1$) and afternoon ($T2$) shifts, is reported in Table~\ref{tab:shifts}.
+The detailed weekly timetable for all school sites and levels, including morning ($T1$) and afternoon ($T2$) shifts, is reported in Table~\ref{tab:shifts}. {Durations $q_{s,d,j}$ are computed by parsing the official school timetable and converting start/end times into decimal hours.}